 Saving early in life is important.
 What a teen learns today will help them become a financially prepared adult in the future.
-Therefore, it’s essential for parents or guardians to promote saving and relay valuable money lessons to their teens.
+Therefore, it’s essential for parents to promote saving and relay valuable money lessons to their teens.
 These are a few of the things you can do to help your teen save money.

 - Educate your teen on the importance of saving money, even if they only have a few dollars to put away each month.

 - Encourage them to find a paying job they enjoy after school, on the weekends, or during summer vacation.

 - Show your teenager how to set short- and long-term money goals and explain how they can work toward them.

 Start a Savings Account With Your Teen